About Nidhidhyāsana

 -

-What happens when we die, will this reality of sea, mountain, sun and moon, universe etc., will still be there?
+What happens when we die, will this reality of sea, mountain, sun and moon, universe etc., still be there?
 Or these exist, only as long as we live and exist?

 -